mhvk/screens/docs/tutorials/fit_velocities.rst

 This tutorial describes how to fit a phenomenological model to a time series of scintillation velocities for a pulsar in a circular orbit and a single one-dimensional screen.
-It requires a file containing synthetic data:
+It builds upon a :doc:`preceding tutorial
+<gen_velocities>` that explains how such a time series can be artificially
+generated.
+A pre-made time series (with artificial noise) is available for
-:download:`fake-data-J0437.npz <../fake-data-J0437.npz>`
+download: :download:`fake-data-J0437.npz <../data/fake-data-J0437.npz>`

 Further explanations and derivations of the equations seen here can be found in `Marten's scintillometry page